chrisemezue/Igbo-Speech-Dataset/igbo-pontoon/README.md

 ____
 ## Contributors to Igbo Pontoon Translation
-Our profound gratitude goes to the following for offering translation and review services:
+Our profound gratitude goes to the following for offering great translation and review services:
+- Professor G.M.T Emezue
 - Okafor David
-- Professor G.M.T Emezue (Lead Reviewer)
 - Emeka Onwuegbuzia